Written by Donald E. Sheppard

 Rangel continues, "The next day, Wednesday (starting where today's Interstate 164 becomes I-69 north), they passed through the worst road of swamps and water that they had seen in all Florida (North America), and in this day's journey the people suffered much hardship..." crossing the center of Highland-Pigeon Creek Watershed above Interstate 69's northeastward turn, to today's Douglas.
 Power poles in that wetland have waist high watermarks on them.
 There are very few homes.

-Elvas says, "On that day they walked continually through water until sunset, which in places reached to the waist and in places to the knee (man-made canals drain a good part of it today).
+Elvas says of that journey, "...they walked continually through water until sunset, which in places reached to the waist and in places to the knee (man-made canals drain most of it today).
 When they came to dry land (at Douglas) they were very glad for it seemed to them that they would be walking about lost through the water all night...

 "At noon (the next day, having traveled 4 miles from Douglas) they arrived at the first town of Casqui (at today's Princeton, where they spent the remainder of that day gathering food).
 They found the Indians off guard for they had not heard of them.
 Many Indians, both men and women, were seized, besides a quantity of clothing, blankets and skins - both in the first town and in another which was within sight of it in an open field a half league (westward) from it, whither the horsemen had galloped..."